-Furthermore, a good embedded analytics solution comes with self-service capabilities that provide intuitive UI making interacting with data more accessible for those who don’t have technical knowledge.
-With self-service capabilities, users can access and analyze data by themselves and build informative high-impact dashboards and reports independently.
+Furthermore, a good embedded analytics solution comes with self-service capabilities that provide intuitive UI, making interacting with data more accessible for those who don’t have technical knowledge.
+With self-service capabilities, users can independently access and analyze data by themselves and build informative high-impact dashboards and reports.

 Reveal is an end-to-end self-service embedded analytics solution that brings the power of data into the hands of your employees, customers, partners, and suppliers.
 At its core, Reveal is centered around data-driven decision-making, and it has been designed to allow you to easily integrate interactive dashboards and data visualizations, white-label capabilities, advanced and predictive analytics, including machine learning, forecasting, statistical functions, and more into your apps, so your users can access real-time insights and build beautiful and informative dashboards anywhere and on any device.